chaosinventory/chaosinventory/doc/dev/structure/api.rst

 The API is implemented via the `django rest framework`_.
 Using `viewsets`_, most models are serialized and presented at the :code:`/api/` endpoint.
-There a browsable API is presented but also in json format (depending on the requested content-type or if `.json` is appended).
+There a browseable API is presented but also in json format (depending on the requested content-type or if `.json` is appended).

-View sets can be very simple, but also quite extendable.
+Viewsets can be very simple, but also quite extendable.
 If needed, a lower-level approach could also be taken.
 However, it is recommended to use viewsets and other higher abstractions as much as possible to keep the paths consistent.